Our Founder

 “The pain we endure can become the spark that lights the path for others.” – Blake Newsom.

 Born and raised in a small Tennessee town, Blake attended Community Elementary, Community Middle School, and Community High School, while also actively participating in Living Stones Community Church.
 During his formative years, he faced relentless bullying from peers, educators, family members, and even members of his faith community.
 With little protection or understanding, these experiences shaped both hardship and purpose.
+Despite his drive and potential, he was often underestimated by those around him.
+During his senior year of high school, he was voted “Most Likely to Be Making a Sandwich,” not as a lighthearted compliment, but as a statement rooted in the belief that he would never become more than the Subway employee he was at the time.
 Rather than allowing cruelty to define him, Blake transformed his pain into resilience and a lifelong mission: to create a world where marginalized individuals are seen, protected, and empowered.

 After high school, Blake enrolled at Columbia State Community College, eager to continue his education.
 However, he quickly realized how unprepared his high school experience had left him for college-level expectations.
 During his first semester, he struggled academically and failed two of the six classes his advisor had registered him for.
 Determined to improve, he retook statistics the following semester, only to fail again, losing his financial aid in the process.